Meghna-Goyal/Signature-Verification/README.md

 Online Signature verification:
 1) Computation of the similarity between two online signatures using normalized Levenshtein Distance with a different cost.
-2) The x and y coordinates of the signatures are used as a parameter.
+2) The values x and y coordinates for the signatures are considered as a input parameter.